How much salt to add to 1 pound of ground meat – Salting ground meat, when and how?

 Add salt 1% – 2% by weight of ground meat

-Salt to ground meat ratio grams
+Salt to ground meat ratio in grams.

 • 100 g ground meat – 1-2 g salt